 Universities 'should offer grants to poor sixth-formers'

-Universities in England should fund grants, like the scrapped education maintenance allowance, to help poorer sixth-formers get onto degree courses, according to a former Labour minister.
+England's universities should fund grants, like the scrapped education maintenance allowance, to help poor pupils stay in school and get on degree courses, a former Labour MP says.

 Alan Milburn makes the call in a social mobility report for the government.